3b1b/manim/docs/source/installation.rst

 .. code-block:: bash

-   python3 -m pip install -r requirements.txt
-   python3 -m pip install -e .
+   python3 -m pip install .

 Please see :doc:`contributing` for more details about contributing to Manim.